NickRuiz/power-asr/README.md

 Hyp. words            =         16   (12)
 Aligned words         =         15   (12)
 ```

+Use the `--show-confusions` command to view the substitution errors in your evaluation set.

 There are currently a few imperfections due to not using a proper grapheme to phoneme (g2p) transducer like in Festival.
 If you see any significant alignment issues, please open up an Issue.